bevyengine/bevy-website/release-content/0.14/release-notes/13417_implement_the_full_set_of_sort_methods_on_QueryIter.md

 To sort our query with the `Attack` component, we specify it as the generic parameter to [`sort`].
 If we wished to sort with more than one [`Component`], we can do so, independent of [`Component`] order in the original [`Query`] type: `enemies.iter().sort::<(&Defense, &Attack)>()`

-The generic parameter can be thought of as being a [lens](https://dev-docs.bevyengine.org/bevy/ecs/prelude/struct.Query.html#method.transmute_lens) or "subset" of the original query, on which the underlying sort is actually performed.
+The generic parameter can be thought of as being a [lens] or "subset" of the original query, on which the underlying sort is actually performed.
 The result is then internally used to return a new sorted query iterator over the original query items.
 With the default [`sort`], the lens has to be fully [`Ord`], like with [`slice::sort`].
-If this is not enough, then the rest of sort methods from [`slice`] also have their counterpart!
+If this is not enough, we also have the counterparts to the remaining 6 sort methods from [`slice`]!

-The generic [`lens`] argument works the same way as in [`Query::transmute_lens`].
+The generic lens argument works the same way as with [`Query::transmute_lens`].
 We do not use filters, they are inherited from the original query.
 The [`transmute_lens`] infrastructure has some nice additional features, which allows for this:

 ```rust